kkr-iit/kkr-iit/README.md

 ### Hi there 👋

+I'm Kishore from Bangladesh, and I do full stack content design and development.
+I really prefer to learning languages and frameworks like React JS and Spring Boot.

 <!--
 **kkr-iit/kkr-iit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.